brendon21c/lmn/README.md

 1. Create and activate a virtual environment.
 Use Python3 as the interpreter.

-2. pip install -r requirements.txt
+2. pip install -r requirements.txt and pip install social-auth-app-django if the requirements doesn't do it

 3. cd LMNOP/LMNOPSite